SymfonyCasts/EasyAdminBundle/sfcasts/field-javascript.md

 # Custom Field JavaScript

 Go to the Question edit page.
-Ok: the question itself is in `textarea`, which is nice.
-But it would be even *better* if we could have a *fancy* editor that could help with our markup.
+Ok: the question itself is in a `textarea`, which is nice.
+But it would be even *better* if we could have a *fancy* editor that helps with our markup.

 ## Hello TextEditorField